INFORMATION WE COLLECT

 Personal information means any information about an individual from which that person can be identified.
 It does not include information where the identity has been removed (anonymous data).
 It is possible to browse our website without actively submitting any personal information.

 We may collect, use, store, and transfer different kinds of personal information which include:

-- Your name, title, date of birth and gender (Identity Data).
+- Your name and title (Identity Data).

 - Your address, email address and telephone number (Contact Data).

 - Details about services you have purchased from us, payments you have made, historical trading data, filings made on your behalf, funds collected on your behalf, and funds distributed to you (Transaction Data).

 - Your IP address, login data, browser type and version, and operating system and platform (Technical Data).

 - Information about how you use our website or our products or services (Profile and Usage Data).

 - Your preferences in receiving marketing from us and our third parties and your communication preferences (Marketing and Communications Data).

 Our definition of personal information does not include “aggregate” data.
 Aggregate Data is data we collect about a group or category of products, services or customers, from which an individual customer is combined with information about how others use the same service, but no personal information will be included in the resulting data.
 Likewise, information about the products you purchase may be collected and combined with information about the products purchased by others.
 Aggregate data helps us understand trends and customer needs so that we can better consider new products and services, and tailor existing products and services to customer desires.